Healthdirect Free Australian health advice you can count on.

 What are the risks of taking sleeping pills?

-One main risk of sleeping pills is that you become dependent on them.
-This means they become less effective over time, you can't sleep well without them.
+One main risk of sleeping pills is that you can become dependent on them.
+This means they become less effective over time.
+You will need to use higher doses to fall asleep and you will find it harder to sleep well without them.
 You may also begin to feel unwell or experience worse insomnia when you try to stop.

-Some types of sleeping pills can cause you to do things while you are asleep.
-This could be eating, talking or even driving.
-This is more likely if you are taking more than one type of sleeping pill or drink alcohol.
+Some types of sleeping pills can cause you sleepwalk or even drive while you are asleep.
+This is more likely if you take other medicines or drink alcohol.

 How do I use sleeping pills safely?

-If your doctor has prescribed sleeping pills, here are some tips on using them safely:
+If your doctor has prescribed sleeping pills, here are some tips on how to use them safely:

-• Check with your doctor or pharmacist if you can take your sleeping pills with your other prescription and non-prescription (including herbal and traditional) medicines.
+• Check with your doctor or pharmacist if you can take your sleeping pills with your other prescription and non-prescription medicines.
+This includes herbal and traditional medicines.

 • Ask your doctor how long you need to take them and how to stop safely.